platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 #### Set memory consumption

-`opcache.memory_consumption` is the total memory (in megabytes) that OPcache can use.
+`opcache.memory_consumption` is the total memory (in megabytes) that OPcache can use with FastCGI.
 If the app uses more than this, the cache starts [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) and becomes less effective.

-Determining an optimal `opcache.memory_consumption` requires executing code via a web request to get adequate statistics.
+Determining the optimal limit to memory consumption requires executing code via a web request to get adequate statistics.
 [`CacheTool`](https://github.com/gordalina/cachetool) is an open-source tool to help you get the statistics.

-To set `opcache.memory_consumption`:
+To determine the total amount of memory to use:

 1. Connect to the container via SSH using the [CLI](../../development/cli/_index.md) by running `platform ssh`.